-Bill Cosby’s rape conviction and sexual assault allegations have lifted the veil on the dangerously limited scope of patriarchal pro-blackness.
+Bill Cosby and his rape conviction have lifted the veil on the dangerously limited scope of patriarchal pro-blackness.

 Before Bill Cosby was sentenced to three to 10 years in prison on rape charges, he was accused by more than 60 women of sexual assault.
 Many Black men proclaimed that the allegations were bogus, and that a nefarious, shadowy sanctum of the entertainment world rounded up women to take down a Black man who was looking to buy NBC (he wasn’t).
 That notion seems like the premise to a Leslie Nielsen comedy, but so many Black men — and Black women like Remy Ma — cling to it.
 On Revolt’s State Of The Culture, Remy Ma inferred that Cosby was being “done wrong” by the justice system, saying, “I feel that some of [the accusers] were lying.”
 Apparently, maintaining faith in a baseless conspiracy is easier than relinquishing faith in one of Black America’s most prominent figures.